 What time does room service end?

 Even if you’re not a big spender, it’s likely that at some point you may want to do some shopping.
-So, here are some Spanish phrases that you need to know when shopping during your trip.
+These are the key expressions that you need in this situation:

 - ¿Cuánto cuesta…? – How much is..?